Need a Business Valuation?

 However, if you’re selling a business with a net profit of more than $150,000, it’s critical to partner with a business broker, like Raincatcher, to ensure you make maximum value at sale and find the ideal buyer.

 Raincatcher is one of the leading business brokers in the US.
 With over 30 years of history and thousands of clients served, you can maximize gains by partnering with us.
+Inc Magazine also named us the top business brokers in the country.

 Studies have shown that brokers add at least 10 percent to the sales price and better deal terms.
 While there are times when selling your business yourself makes sense, you are better off hiring a broker to handle things like marketing, valuation and documentation.